 Parkinson’s disease is probably best known for its effects on movement.
 The most apparent symptoms are rigid limbs, slowed movements, and shaking.
-Less well-known are the complications that occur because of various symptoms — like depression, sleep disorders, and dementia.
+Less well known are the complications that occur because of various symptoms like depression, sleep disorders, and dementia.

 Whether you’ve been diagnosed with Parkinson’s, or you have a loved one with the disease, here are 11 complications you should be aware of so you can watch for the warning signs.

-Parkinson’s weakens the muscles in your mouth and jaw that help you chew and swallow food.
 As a result, food can get stuck in your throat.
 In the later stages of Parkinson’s, trouble swallowing can make you choke, or allow food and liquids to leak into your lungs and cause pneumonia.

 Some people with Parkinson’s produce too much or too little saliva.
 Excess saliva can lead to drooling.
 Too little saliva can make swallowing uncomfortable.

 If you have trouble swallowing, schedule an appointment with your doctor.
 A speech language pathologist can teach you techniques to help foods and liquids go down more easily.

 It’s normal to feel anxious or upset when you live with a chronic condition like Parkinson’s disease.
 Yet depression is more than just a byproduct of living with this disease.
 It can be a direct result of the disease because of chemical changes in the brain.

 Parkinson’s may contribute to depression through its effects on the hormone serotonin, which regulates mood.